Steffen Iversen: Vålerenga and return to Rosenborg

 In 2004, he moved back to Norway to play for Vålerenga where he played a crucial role during the 2005 season and won his third Tippeligaen, ten years after his first.
 His contract ended on 31 October 2005, and for months he was a free agent.
 Rumours abounded of several clubs showing their interest, including Mallorca, Everton and his previous club Vålerenga.
-On 10 February 2006 it was, a bit surprisingly, announced that he wanted to return to his old club Rosenborg, where his joining was officially announced on 13 February 2006.
-In Rosenborg Iversen was the star player and Rosenborg's topscorer (18 goals) of the 2006/07 season and helped his team win the title, Iversen's fourth medal.
+On 10 February 2006 it was announced that he wanted to return to his old club Rosenborg, where his joining was officially announced on 13 February 2006.
+Iversen was Rosenborg's top scorer (18 goals) of the 2006–07 season and helped his team win the title, Iversen's fourth medal.

-When the transfer market was about to open again in the winter, the Belgian club K.R.C.
-Genk showed a great interest to buy him.
-A clause in his contract allowed him to leave the club if the new deal was signed before new year.
-After a lot of speculations and rumors, Iversen announced that he was staying in Rosenborg to Genk's dismay and disappointment.

 Crystal Palace

 He was linked to a number of English Championship clubs in the summer of 2010; including Crystal Palace, Norwich City and Ipswich Town, before provisionally signing for Crystal Palace on 1 January 2011.
 In his debut match for Crystal Palace, he scored against Preston after 58 minutes, giving Palace their first win in five matches.
 He scored two goals in 19 matches during the 13 months he played for the Eagles, before he was released by the club on 31 January 2012.